parmentelat/jupyterlab-examples/notebooks/1-03-b-cards-and-tabs.md

 ## grid of cards

-primarily to check that it works under jb1 too
+primarily to check that it works under jb1 too - **note** that the headers don't make it to jb1's output

 ````{grid} 1 1 2 3